Payment Fees

 Payout Timing vs FX Loss

-A payout route can look cheaper on fees and still hurt the business if the money arrives too slowly.
-Another route can settle quickly but quietly give up too much in conversion.
-The right decision comes from comparing both effects in the same workflow.
+A payout route can look cheaper on paper and still hurt the business if the money arrives too slowly.
+Another route can settle fast but quietly give up too much on the conversion.
+The right decision comes from comparing both effects side by side.

 Updated March 2026